CaseyOverton/Portfolio-CO/README.md

 https://caseyoverton.github.io/Portfolio-CO/

 hint: dark mode is my favorite!
 Decide if you want to view page in dark or light mode, while local storage saves your preference!
 Website built with simplicity in mind.
-This page is not optimal for mobile devices.
+This portfolio is not optimal for mobile devices.

 <p align="right">(<a href="#top">back to top</a>)</p>